-Culture Nature There are no specific policies to give heritage a function in the life of communities. × There are no specific policies to give heritage a function in the life of communities but this is being achieved on an ad hoc basis.
-There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation.
-There are specific policies to give heritage a function in the life of communities that are effectively implemented.
+Culture Nature There are no specific policies to give heritage a function in the life of communities.
+There are no specific policies to give heritage a function in the life of communities but this is being achieved on an ad hoc basis.
+There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation. × × There are specific policies to give heritage a function in the life of communities that are effectively implemented.

 - 5.10.
-Examples of specific policies giving heritage a function in the life of communities - 5.10.1 Please provide examples of specific policies that give heritage a function in the life of communities - 5.11.
+Examples of specific policies giving heritage a function in the life of communities - 5.10.1 Please provide examples of specific policies that give heritage a function in the life of communities - cultural heritage management revitalization process environment protection entries in the register of monuments The Monument of History The Nature Monument - 5.11.
 Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies - 5.11.1 How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?

 Protecting biological and cultural diversity and providing ecosystem services and benefits.
-Limited Strengthening resilience to natural hazards and climate change.
-Limited Contributing to inclusion and equality.
-Limited Enhancing the quality of life and well-being.
-Limited Respecting, protecting and promoting human rights.
-Some Respecting, consulting and involving indigenous peoples and local communities.
-Limited Achieving gender equality.
-Limited Ensuring growth, employment, income and livelihoods.
-Limited

-Promoting economic investment and quality tourism.
-No integration Strengthening capacity-building, innovation and local entrepreneurship.
-No integration Ensuring conflict prevention.
+High Strengthening resilience to natural hazards and climate change.
+High Contributing to inclusion and equality.
+Some Enhancing the quality of life and well-being.
+High Respecting, protecting and promoting human rights.
+High Respecting, consulting and involving indigenous peoples and local communities.
+High Achieving gender equality.
+Some Ensuring growth, employment, income and livelihoods.
+High Promoting economic investment and quality tourism.
+High Strengthening capacity-building, innovation and local entrepreneurship.
+High Ensuring conflict prevention.
 Some Protecting heritage during conflict.
 Not applicable Promoting conflict resolution.
-Not applicable Contributing to post-conflict recovery.
+Limited Contributing to post-conflict recovery.
 Not applicable Other (please specify).
 Not applicable If 'Other' applies, please specify